DaveXNN/Ground-station-for-satellite-tracking/README.md

 ![](/images/satellite_tracking_software-default.png)

 You can select any of the satellites in All satellites listbox and predict its visibility.
-Information about the pass will be shown below the listbox
+Information about the pass will be shown below in the table.
+Here is an example predict for International Space Station (ISS):

 ![](/images/satellite_tracking_software-predicting.png)

-and consist of:
+The pass prediction consists of:
+* Aquistition of the satellite (AOS) - time of the beginning of a pass
+* AOS azimuth
+* Maximum elevation (MAX) - time of the maximum elevation of a pass
+* MAX azimuth
+* MAX elevation
+* Loss of the satellite (LOS) - time of the end of a pass
+* LOS azimuth
-* AOS (aquistition of the satellite)
+* Duration - duration of the pass

 Here is a list of used Python packages:
 * [beyond](https://pypi.org/project/beyond/) - predicting satellite visibility